gaoming96/TorchFlow/README.md

 - Generator: dimension flow: 100+10->128->784+10, relu+sigmod
 - Use xavier to init weights; use U(-1,1) to init z
 - We set x and y as the input.
 CVAE can both predict a figure and generate selected label's figure

+There are many applications of CGAN. eg: given a picture of man, show a picture of his sixties.
+Face aging (Age-cGAN).
+It is actually conditioned at his age (a vector).

 ### Model structure of InfoGAN: